 Why and How Photographing Caddo Lake in Texas in Black and White

 Caddo Lake is a huge wetland with an area of 10,300 hectares (25,400 acres).
 It is located on the border between Texas and Louisiana.
 The lake, which is the only natural lake in Texas, is home to the largest bald cypress forest in the world.
-Our black and white photographs praise the beauty of this rugged region of the United States.
+My black and white photographs praise the beauty of this rugged region of the United States.

 According to a legend that originates in 1812, Caddo Lake was formed by tremendous earthquakes.
 Its name is derived from the tribe of Caddo Indians.
 This tribe lived in that area until being expelled in the 19th century by settlers who had discovered an oil field in that region.

 Since the mid-1960s, many people claim to have seen Bigfoot in the bald cypress forest.
 A TV report has been made on this subject.

 I must admit that the spectral forms of the bald cypresses are haunting.
 When dusk falls, the imagination races with creepy thoughts.
 Even I thought I saw strange shapes as I captured photographs.

 A Unique Place

 Caddo Lake is not only famous for the appearances of Bigfoot.
 It is home to the largest bald cypress forest in the world.
 Cypress trees easily adapt to wet areas.
 They can reach 30 to 50 meters (90 to 150 feet) high and the trunk diameter can reach 2 meters (7 feet).
 This majestic tree can live from 300 to 500 years.

 For landscape photography, Caddo Lake offers extraordinary opportunities during every moment of the day.
 The trees carry an evocative and majestic spirit.
 When you spend several hours contemplating them, it is easy to imagine that they represent a crowd of wild men from another world.